Modding-Zaibatsu/tekkenmods-docs/files/en/Tekken_7/Unreal_Engine_4/Getting_Started_with_Unreal_Engine/Setting_up_UE4/index.md

 If you encounter any errors during the compiling process, ensure the following:

  - You have enough memory on your computer
- - The engine files are located in a directory with a short path name
+ - The engine files are located in a directory with a short path name without any spaces

 Sometimes clicking on `Build` or `Rebuild` again works.